JosephM101/PriceCalc-Legacy/README.md

 # PriceCalc
- A material design list-based price calculator for Android that also calculates tax.
+ A list-based price calculator for Android that also calculates tax.

 Supports Android 7.1 (SDK 25) and later.